Installing a liquid linoleum floor - DURACRYL (2)

 What is linoleum flooring?

 In 1860 linoleum flooring was invented by the Scotsman Frederic Walton.
-Linoleum is made through the binding of lineseed oil and natural materials such as cork- and woodflour, mineral fillers, rosin and pigments.
+Linoleum is made through the pol of lineseed oil and natural materials such as cork- and woodflour, mineral fillers, rosin and pigments.

 HOW WAS LINOLEUM ORIGINALLY MANUFACTURED?